miguelgonrod/miguelgonrod/README.md

 ## I'm a Student and a Developer

-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning Ros 2

 ### Connect with me: